Sacroiliac Joint Pain (SIJ)

 What Is Sacroiliac Joint Pain?

-Sacroiliac joint pain (SIJ pain) occurs when the sacroiliac joints between the sacrum and pelvis become irritated, overloaded or inflamed.
+Sacroiliac joint pain occurs when the sacroiliac joints between the sacrum and pelvis become irritated, overloaded or inflamed.
 It may spread to the buttock, hip, groin or thigh and often feels similar to lower back or nerve-related pain.

-Common Symptoms of SIJ Pain
+Common Symptoms of Sacroiliac Joint Pain

-- Deep buttock or lower back ache
+- Deep buttock or lower back ache, often on one side

 - Sharp pain when standing up from sitting